 A meta-analysis of GWAS data obtained from the two studies above (the combined dataset analyzed contained 38,710 polymorphic SNPs in 2,024 cases and 2,092 controls) revealed four additional susceptibility loci.
 In addition to six loci identified in previous GWAS (8q23, 8q24, 10p14, 11q23, 15q13, and18q21), the following four new loci were identified:

-No interactions between the loci were associated with an increased risk for CRC and the loci identified were estimated to collectively account for approximately 6% of the excess familial risk for CRC.
+No interactions between the loci were associated with an increased risk of CRC and the loci identified were estimated to collectively account for approximately 6% of the excess familial risk of CRC.
 The data analyses led the authors to conclude the following:

 - The loci readily detectable through current GWAS are associated with modest effects (genotypic risks of approximately 1.2).

 - The number of common variants explaining more than 1% of inherited risk is very low.

 - Only a small proportion of heritability of any cancer can be explained by the currently identified loci.

 - Of the common risk loci identified thus far, no significant epistatic effects were observed.